How to Make Vanilla Extract at Home: The Hot Method

 While this is happening, put your vanilla beans in your sterile jar.

-Step Two: Pour over the Beans
+Step Three: Pour Alcohol over the Vanilla Beans

 After you have heated your alcohol, pour it over the beans.
 I used my canning funnel because I am terrible at pouring.

-Step Three: Cool
+Step Four: Cool

 Place the lid on the jar without sealing and let the mixture cool on the counter for a bit.
 If you screw the lid on tight while the alcohol is hot, you risk the chance of the jar self-sealing.

-Step Four: Cover & Store
+Step Four: Cover & Store you Homemade Vanilla

 Once the mixture is cool, twist the lid tight and place in a cool, dark space like a cabinet or pantry.
 Every couple of days, take it out and give it a gentle shake.